 Palais and Jardin du Luxembourg

 The Luxembourg Palace, surrounded by its beautiful gardens, was built in 1617.
-It owes its name to the Duke of Piney-Luxembourg, landlord of a domain which was later acquired by Maria de Medici, widow of the King of France, Henri IV.
-The Italian-born Queen wished to create a residence to remind her of the Pitti Palace as well as establishing gardens evoking those of Boboli in Florence.
+It owes its name to the Duke of Piney-Luxembourg, landlord of a domain later acquired by Maria de Medici, the widow of the King of France, Henri IV.
+The Italian-born Queen wished to create a residence to remind her of the Pitti Palace and establish gardens evoking those of Boboli in Florence.

-Furthermore, architect Salomon de la Brosse has entrusted the construction of the palace.
+Furthermore, architect Salomon de la Brosse has entrusted the palace construction.
 It now houses the French Senate, the upper house of Parliament.
 The palace opens onto a beautiful park, actually one of my favourites in Paris.
 I love coming here in Spring and Autumn.
-If you have kids it also has a brilliant play area.
+If you have kids, it also has a brilliant play area.

 - Find out more about the Jardin du Luxembourg on the blog

 - Visit the official website of the French Senate.

 1st and 6th arrondissements